 At least one parent (or other family member) is required to serve on a committee an average of 30 hours, split between pre-show and show week.
 Failure to comply with this requirement may result in a cast member being removed from the show.
-A parent (or family member) is also expected to be available during ALL rehearsals during Tech Week, ALL shows during the show weekend(s), and to help “strike” (move out from) the theater after the last show on the final Sunday.
-The committees that make the show happen are reliant upon the full commitment of all participating families.
+A parent (or family member) is also expected to be available at ALL rehearsals during Tech Week, ALL shows during the show weekend(s), and to help “strike” (move out from) the theater after the last show.
+The committees that make the show possible are reliant upon the full commitment of all participating families.

 Parent Committee Descriptions